nxskok/pasias/docs/20-repeated-measures.md

 You can always look at more if you like.
 There are more rows and fewer columns than there were before, which is encouraging. `pivot_longer` collects up all the time and activity values for the first rat, then the second, and so on.
-If you compare, `gather` works columnwise: it gathers up all the values in the first time column `i1` first, then `i2`, and so on.